 6. Location of the PCU Department

-The Programme Coordinator’s Offices are located in the 3rd floor office 313 and the Programme Accountant’s Office is in the 4th floor office number 425.
+The Programme Coordinator’s Offices are located in the 3 floor office 313 and the Programme Accountant’s Office is in the 4 floor office number 425.
 The other officers under the department are located at the Pax House building 2nd Floor, south wing.

 7. Accessing funding through the PCU

-The UNDP administers an Open Trust Fund often known as Basket funding Trust Fund where Development Partners deposit funds pledged under the PSP programme.
+The UNDP administers an Open Trust Fund often known as Basket funding Trust Fund where Development Partners deposit funds pledged under the PSP.
 Some Development Partners prefer using their own funding agencies or independent Non- Governmental Organisations (NGOs) to fund the programme.